FrazierLE/draw-from-scratch/README.md

-# Self-teaching how to create a drawing app
+# Self-teaching myself to create a drawing application from scratch with React

-## Built with React